 6. If someone offers you skilpadjies, fear not that these are literally tiny tortoises.
 In fact, it they are pieces of liver wrapped in kidney fat and rendered crispy on an open fire.
 Delicious if you like this kind of thing.
 A puffadder, similarly, is not necessarily an actual snake….

 7. Realise that chicken is considered a vegetable in the Karoo.
-But for vegetarians, there is a growing source of interesting Karoo foods like sheep’s milk cheese (Beaconsfield near Middelburg and Ova Angelica near Smithfield), artisanal cheese from Simply Natural near Bedford, pomegranates in March, fresh figs in summer, pecans in winter and olives all year round.
+But for vegetarians, there is a growing source of interesting Karoo foods like sheep’s milk cheese (Beaconsfield near Middelburg and Ova Angelica near Smithfield), artisanal cheese from Langbaken near Williston and Simply Natural near Bedford, pomegranates in March, fresh figs in summer, pecans in winter and olives all year round.

 8. To really enjoy Karoo food, attend a festival.
 At the end of every August, there is the meat-rich Hantam Vleisfees in Calvinia.
 Mid-July sees the Biltong Festival in Somerset-East.
-Cradock’s Karoo Food Festival is held near the end of March, and Bedford has one at the end of April and another at the end of July.
+Cradock’s Karoo Food Festival is held near the end of March, and Bedford celebrates their’s at the beginning of May.

 9. If you’re passing through Jansenville, seek out Elna van den Berg’s Gourmet Goat salami.
 Delicious.